Whitney Young Memorial Bridge

 Bridge crossing the Anacostia River in Washington, D.C.

 The Whitney Young Memorial Bridge is a bridge that carries East Capitol Street across the Anacostia River and Kingman Lake in Washington, D.C. in the United States.
 Finished in 1955, it was originally called the East Capitol Street Bridge.
 It was renamed for civil rights activist Whitney Young in early 1974.
 The bridge is 1800 ft long, its six lanes are 82 ft wide, and it has 15 spans resting on 14 piers.
-It passes over the southern end of Kingman Island and splits into C Street NE and Independence Avenue SE at the site of the former Robert F. Kennedy Memorial Stadium and future New Commanders Stadium on its western end.
+It passes over the southern end of Kingman Island and splits into C Street NE and Independence Avenue SE at the site of the former Robert F. Kennedy Memorial Stadium and the New Stadium at RFK Campus on its western end.